 Why AI in Auditing Matters?

-AI in auditing matters due to these 5 reasons:
+AI in auditing matters due to the following reasons:

 1. Speed

-Given that, Artificial Intelligence’s unique ability to read tons of documents within seconds minimises audit time cost directly.
-This cannot be completed fast enough, and with the speed, the auditors would be able to focus on such fine analysis instead of being burdened by the large volume of data they are intended to analyse.
+Artificial Intelligence’s unique ability to read tons of documents within seconds minimizes audit time cost directly.
+Due to which, the auditors can focus on such fine analysis instead of being burdened by the large volume of data, they are intended to analyse.

 Since more information is categorised in a short time, auditors can scrutinise financial records closely.
 Hence, ensuring better and trustworthy outcomes.